hexereii/BerryHUD/readme.txt

 made by Hexereii

-special thanks to Millie, Peaches, Sammy, Kynsum, Sirc, huds.tf discord, & more for the help in making this possible <3 also check out my Medic Config;
+special thanks to Millie, Peaches, Sammy, Kynsum, Sirc, huds.tf discord, & more for the help in making this possible <3

+MORE CREDITS:
+HExHUD - for the toolbar & spectatorUI
+GlitchHUD - for the class select idea
+PeachHUD - for the basis of this HUD entirely
+PhouHUD - for the scoreboard
+swissolo's Custom Match HUD
+Clovervidia's ClosedCaptions
+Arcadia, Rahmed for Med UI advice
+Catberg, Cart, Jynacci, CharlesMingus, Xhon & anyone else who helped me playtest this

+also check out my Medic Config;
 tinyurl.com/hexmedcfg

 TODO LIST;
 - Maybe add mat_antialias button?
-- Center the current-on-wearer atributes label
-- Fix up the backpack a bit more; more distinguished colours
+- Add HP on Spy disguise
+-

 Patch Notes:

 hexhud_a1.2
-Fixed background (weird clipping in Loading screen) Moved friends list to right side of the screen [mainmenuoverride.res, steamfriendpanel.res) Changed colour & font of "Find Game" (matchmakingdashboard.res)
+Fixed background (weird clipping in Loading screen) Moved friends list to right side of the screen (mainmenuoverride.res, steamfriendpanel.res) Changed colour & font of "Find Game" (matchmakingdashboard.res)

 hexhud_a2